Glavo/fallback-jmod/README.md

 Another problem is that due to the way `ModuleFinder` works, this tool will destroy the verification of the module hash value during the Jlink process.
 It may be necessary to modify the JDK to make Fallback Jmod work before the hash check to fix the problem.
 Before that, I had the tool remove the hash recorded in the module in reduction process so that the prototype would work.

+In addition, there seems to be some problems with the zip implementation of JDK.
+The zip file created by this tool (use `ZipOutputStream` internally) may not be read by JDK, but other software can recognize it normally.
+If you encounter problems, please let me know by open a issue.
+I try to use other compression libraries instead of JDK.